Updated November 18, 2020

 No, we want to mitigate risk to both retirees, who are likely in a higher-risk group, and to the campus community as a whole by limiting visitors to campus.

 Lanyards with a visible CC ID are required while on campus.
 The college will be taking the steps necessary to make sure that access to buildings is only open to members of the CC community.
 Buildings that are more frequently used by visitors, such as our library, Worner Center, and athletics spaces, will be monitored closely by Campus Safety and by building managers to make sure that people are aware that we are limiting access to campus during this time.

 What on-campus services are open?

 Some campus facilities and services continue operating, but their hours may have changed.
 View the facilities and operations closures.

-NEW: What is the difference between hybrid and flex courses?
+What is the difference between hybrid and flex courses?

 A hybrid course has in-person components and remote components that are required for all students.
 For this course, a student would have to be living on-campus to attend all components.